Credit: Public Domain

 What happened two weeks earlier?

-Teammates, rivals and sponsors were always watching, and in Piquet’s case, his teammate was Mansell, aggressive, and always ready to challenge, to show doubt meant giving ground.
+Teammates, rivals, and sponsors were always watching.
+In Piquet’s case, his teammate was Nigel Mansell—aggressive and always ready to challenge—so showing uncertainty wasn’t an option.

-Piquet kept quiet, smiled and he joked, he carried on!
+Piquet kept quiet, smiled, and joked.
+He carried on!

 Different Shades of the Champion

-Closest people to him noticed some change in him, Piquet, famous for his outspoken remarks, spoke with more restraint.
+Closest people to him noticed some change.
+Piquet, famous for his outspoken remarks, spoke with more restraint.

-Piquet never replied to journalists with a simple answer, but after that race they asked him about Mansell, instead of the sharp replies they expected, he just simply said ‘Nigel’s a fighter’.
+Piquet never replied to journalists with simple answers, but after that race, when asked about Mansell, instead of sharp replies, he simply said, “Nigel’s a fighter.”

 What Remained Unsaid

-Spa 1987 did not go down in the record books as a famous win or a defining race.
+Spa 1987 didn’t go down in the record books as a famous win or defining race.

-Yet it carried a story that few ever knew, Piquet never publicly admitted how much the Imola crash had affected him.
+Yet it carried a story few knew—Piquet never publicly admitted how much the Imola incident had affected him.
+In the years following, he continued to manage the mental and physical demands of F1 in a way drivers of that era were expected to.